 Participants reported impacts on mental and physical health, and significant financial anxieties.
 The impact of work changes varied depending on individual and home circumstances.
 Some felt forced to ignore advice to shield and continue working.
 The flexibility offered by home working and changes in commuting enabled greater physical activity for some, while others missed the exercise normally undertaken as part of their commute.
 Others reported a constant need to be “present” online, which heightened anxiety and worsened musculoskeletal symptoms.

-Conclusion: Lockdown showed that flexible working arrangements, which consider the positive and negative aspects of commuting, posture, movement and work environment matter for work participation, and can have wider benefits in terms of health and wellbeing for those with long-term MSK conditions.
+Conclusion: Lockdown showed that flexible working arrangements, which consider the positive and negative aspects of commuting, posture, movement, and work environment matter for work participation, and can have wider benefits in terms of health and wellbeing for those with long-term MSK conditions.
 Incorporating these into new models of work will help make the workplace more equitable and inclusive for people with long-term MSK conditions.

 Strengths and limitations of this study